mpokryva/resume-template/_posts/2021-01-11-how-to-hire-infrastructure-engineers.md

 # Red flags to look for

-1. **Jumping to solutions too quickly.** Distributed systems are big and complex, and making a lot of mistakes needlessly is expensive.
+**Jumping to solutions too quickly.** Distributed systems are big and complex, and making a lot of mistakes needlessly is expensive.

-2. **Not jumping to solutions quickly enough.** Distributed systems are big and complex, and you will make mistakes along the way, so at some point, decisions have to be made.
+**Not jumping to solutions quickly enough.** Distributed systems are big and complex, and you will make mistakes along the way, so at some point, decisions have to be made.
 Obviously, these last two points are a bit tongue-in-cheek, but this is an extremely important balance to look for in an infra engineer.

-3. **“Ivory-tower architects.”** This is a reference from the book Release It! by Michael Nygard (highly recommend).
-Ivory-tower architects are engineers that try to create (and impose on others) all-encompassing abstractions and standards that are impossibly painful to use in practice.
-Architecture Astronauts is a similar term for this type of engineer.
-I find that they’re more common among infrastructure engineers, and so that’s why I’m including this point.
-This is especially common among API designers who design interfaces for a living, and often want to design the “master interface” to take care of everything.
+**"Ivory-tower architects" or [Architecture Astronauts.](https://www.joelonsoftware.com/2001/04/21/dont-let-architecture-astronauts-scare-you/)** The first term is a reference from the book [Release It!](https://www.amazon.com/Release-Production-Ready-Software-Pragmatic-Programmers/dp/0978739213) by Michael Nygard (which I highly recommend) which describes a type of engineer that creates ideals not rooted in reality, and then forces those ideals upon all other engineers at their company.
+The second describes a type of engineer that finds patterns in problems (as all good engineers should), but then over-generalizes these patterns into useless abstractions.
+While these terms aren't synonymous, they similarly describe a type of engineer that often works too slowly, over-engineers solutions, and has very strong opinions about things that ultimately don't matter too much.

+I find that these engineers are more common among infrastructure engineers and API designers, whose work is often highly technical, hard to reverse, and stays around for a long time, so there's more potential for over-engineering.
 I’ve experienced this firsthand multiple times (and I’ve done it myself!), and it ain’t fun:(

-   - A red flag for this is when candidates use a lot of buzzwords and talk about “best practices” with no mention of their downsides or alternatives when suggesting solutions to design problems.
+A red flag for this is when candidates use a lot of buzzwords and talk about “best practices” with no mention of their downsides or alternatives when suggesting solutions to design problems.